Download the General Catalog and discover Satech Perimeter Guarding Systems, doors and accessories.CATALOG DOWNLOAD

-Perimetral guards shall meet the requirements of ISO 14120 and their minimum distance from any hazard shall be determined according to the relevant requirements of ISO 13857.
+Perimetral guards shall meet the requirements of EN ISO 14120 and their minimum distance from any hazard shall be determined according to the relevant requirements of EN ISO 13857.
 The height of the guard shall be at least 1400 mm from the adjacent walking surfaces.
-Where crushing is prevented by the maintaining of minimum gap of 500 mm as in ISO 13854, the perimeter safeguards shall not be installed closer to the hazard than the restricted space.
+Where crushing is prevented by the maintaining of minimum gap of 500 mm as in EN ISO 13854, the perimeter guards shall not be installed closer to the hazard than the restricted space.

-In the following image are highlighted the different spaces mentioned in ISO 10218:
+In the following image are highlighted the different spaces mentioned in UNI EN ISO 10218-2:

 GREY: “maximum space” space which can be swept by the moving parts of the robot plus the space which can be swept by the end-effector and the workpiece.